cameron314/concurrentqueue/README.md

 # moodycamel::ConcurrentQueue<T>

-An industrial-strength lock free queue for C++.
+An industrial-strength lock-free queue for C++.

 ## Features